Skip to content

 List segmentation, drafting personalised follow-ups, post-gig thank-yous, dormant-fan re-engagement, ticket-release announcements, content reuse.
 AI drafts; you press send.
 Manual layer is the trust signal.

-Saves: ~6 hrs/week of repetitive admin
+Saves: around 6 hrs/week of repetitive admin

 3 traps to avoid